micycle1/Dubins-Curves/README.md

 # Dubins-Curves

-This software finds the shortest paths between configurations for the Dubins' car, the forward only car-like vehicle with a constrained turning radius.
+This software finds the shortest paths between configurations for the Dubins' car, the forward-only car-like vehicle with a constrained turning radius.

 This a Java port of the [original C++](https://github.com/AndrewWalker/Dubins-Curves) code by Andrew Walker.